AxoLabs/BEE2-Axos-Packages/README.md

 - Singleplayer entry and exit corridors have been largely overhauled.
 - Portal 1-esque fizzlers are used used.
 - And a lot more.
+### Large glass panels
+A larger, unembedded version of the normal glass panel.
+- **Start deployed** controls whether the panel starts raised/extended or not.
+- **Start reversed** when checked, switches to the 128x256 model.
+- If input B is used, instead of raising by 90 degrees, upon activation, the panel will extend by a voxel.
 ### Cube dropper gel dropper
 A custom variant of the gel dropper that uses a cube dropper model instead.
 - **Cube type** controls the type of the gel the dropper drops.